Teens found guilty of murdering Keon Lincoln

 It later crashed on Wheeler Street, Birmingham, where investigators found forensic evidence including a hunting knife.

+The four defendants convicted of murder have been remanded into custody by judge Lord Justice William Davis for a sentencing hearing on 29 November.

-On Friday, jurors will resume their deliberations on Kieron Donaldson, 18, of Aston Lane, Perry Barr, who denies murder.
+On Friday, jurors are set to resume their deliberations on Kieron Donaldson, 18, of Aston Lane, Perry Barr, who denies murder.

+The 18-year-old is alleged to have "helped and supplied weapons" for what was said to be a pre-planned attack.